plotly/dash-labs/docs/DOCUMENTATION.md

         return self._build(inputs_value, df)
 ```

-And here is how the plugin can be incorporated into a `@dx.callback` app.
+And here is how the plugin can be incorporated into a `@app.callback` app.
 This is what a user would hand-code in their app.

 [demos/filter_table_with_plugin.py](./demos/filter_table_with_plugin.py)